rise8-us/delivery-playbooks/docs/content/practices/data-and-metrics-collection.md

 ## What is it?

-Data & Metrics Collection is the disciplined way we capture, govern, and interpret evidence to learn whether our products, services or even delivery processes are achieving the desired outcomes, and improving the mission.
+Data & Metrics Collection is the disciplined way we capture, govern, and interpret evidence to learn/validate whether our products, services or even delivery processes are achieving the desired outcomes, and improving the mission.
 At Rise8, we don’t collect metrics for metrics’ sake.
-We focus on measuring only what helps us make decisions, and to identify the smallest useful set of inputs that will generate a bias for action.
+We focus on measuring only what helps us learn from the results of our previous decisions, make new decisions, and to identify the smallest set of usefuly inputs to generate a bias for action.

 Aligning everyone on context that is relevant to the problem we're trying to solve, will ensure that we balance the application of both quantitative and qualitative data, metrics and ultimately insights.
 The combination helps delivery teams build better hypotheses, smarter experiments, and stronger empirical evidence for what's working — or not.